lingeringwillx/sims2py/README.md

 **read_file_name(subfile)**

-Reads the file name of *subfile* for supported file formats.
+Reads the file name of *subfile* for supported file types.
+Returns the name of the file if the file's type is supported, otherwise returns an empty sting.

 ### Dictionaries
 Structure of dictionaries created by this script: